Michael Jordan’s 1998 Air Jordans sell for record 2.2m dollars at auction

-Basketball star Michael Jordan’s sneakers have sold at auction for more than 2.2 million dollars (£1.8 million), making them one of the most expensive pair of trainers ever purchased.
+Basketball star Michael Jordan’s sneakers have sold at auction for more than 2.2 million dollars (£1.8 million), making them one of the most expensive pairs of trainers ever purchased.

 The Air Jordan 13s were worn by Jordan for Game Two of the 1998 NBA Finals during his final year with the Chicago Bulls – often referred to as The Last Dance and the inspiration behind the hit Netflix series of the same name.